The Rise of Remote Service

-Enter the network of people and things: Not all problems are detectable or resolved by cloud-connected solutions.
+Not all problems are detectable or resolved by cloud-connected solutions.
 Whether it’s a less experienced tech struggling with a network issue, or a frustrated customer who can’t remember which button to push, people problems still cost time and money.
 Remote monitoring technologies cannot completely replace the need for person to person interaction.
 Solutions often require expert techs to leave revenue-producing work and travel to the problem site.

 While ISWYS and telestration are helpful tools, they don’t completely close the gap.
 The only way to close it 100% is to roll a truck… until now.
-Help Lightning’s Remote Expertise tool virtually closes that gap providing AR-enabled remote guidance through patented Merged Reality.
+Help Lightning’s Remote Expertise tool virtually closes that gap providing AR-enabled remote service through patented Merged Reality.
 The remote expert can actually insert his or her hand—or tools, or pictures, or documents—into the help receiver’s video screen.
 This accelerates and simplifies the way knowledge is exchanged and problems are solved.

-Using existing mobile devices such as iOS and Android, experts can now visually collaborate with a colleague or customer as though they were working side-by-side.
+Using existing mobile devices such as iOS and Android, experts can now collaborate with a colleague or customer as though they were working side-by-side.
 You can telestrate, freeze images, use hand gestures, pictures, and even add real objects into the merged reality environment.
 With Help Lightning, service experts can show a resolution, not just describe it, even from thousands of miles away.

 To learn more, see a video of Help Lightning in action.
 Or to try out Help Lightning for yourself, schedule a free demo here.